Kyagara/equinox/README.md

 #### DTOs

 DTOs are found inside their respective endpoint implementation, however, in some cases where an endpoint has multiple methods, the files quickly become a mess as the DTOs occupy a large portion of the file, maybe they could be implemented in another module, however I am not sure on how to organize them since I plan to support other endpoints from other Riot games.

+At the moment they are really coupled together, they should be separated instead of being just one big struct.

 #### Improve tests